 The Himalayan cats are a very popular breed.
 In 2012, a Himalayan cat made his position to the Guinness book of world records for having the longest hair.
 They also made a notable appearance on the big screen, including in movies and TV shows.

-Because of its loving and sweet personality, the Himalayan cat can be a great emotional support animal.
+Because of its loving and sweet personality, they can be a great emotional support cat.
 People suffering from mental and other personality disorders require emotional support from loving companions.
 The Himalayan cats can serve this purpose in the best way.

 They are a lap cat, and their purr can be extremely soothing for the patients when they are having anxiety and other attacks.

 Getting a Himalayan cat as your emotional support animal is not arduous.
 You just require an ESA letter written from a mental health expert to enjoy all the rights given by the state.